Style: Freeride, Freestyle, Slalom

 Attention: Kite Surfers, Urchins, Stones, Plates, Swimmers

-The big sandy strip separates the spot in flat and wave area.
+A strip of the shoreline extends into the water to create two spots and separates the spot in flat and wave area.
 The flat area is at the west side, the wave at the east side.
 The flat area is offshore and full of kites.
 At the wave area is side onshore and usually has thick chop, with 20-30 cm height.
+It is a popular spot for both beginners and advanced kite surfers.

 Be careful as you go in and out of the water.
 At the left side of the beach there are urchins and sharp stones.
 At the right side there is a point with slippery plates and urchins.
 Also a lot of swimmers in flat area, in the summer.